magnushacker/hassbot/README.md

 Setup:
 * You first need to create a bot following [these instructions](https://core.telegram.org/bots#6-botfather) (if you have Telegram notifications set up in Home Assistant, you have already done this step).
+* Install the python-telegram-bot library.
+See instructions on https://python-telegram-bot.org - most probably you can do this by simply executing <code>pip3 install python-telegram-bot</code>
 * Create a config file called <code>.hassbot.yaml</code> (use the example file as a template) and put in your home directory.
 You need to provide the Telegram API key for your bot as well as the host and password for your HA instance.